The Numi Pu’erh Challenge

 Recently I went to the Specialty Food (also known as the Fancy Food) show in San Francisco to see what was new and exciting in the food world.
 I also went to connect with companies who are supporting sustainability and ethical trade with farmers as well as selling fair trade and organic products.
 I’m happy to say that the number of specialty food companies buying consciously is growing, a hopeful sign for growers and consumers alike.

 A company that I am quite interested in is Numi Tea.
-We carried Numi’s organic Indian Night Decaf Black Vanilla tea in our gift packages and by the box when we were still doing retail sales in our online store.
+We carried Numi’s Indian Night Decaf Black Vanilla tea in our gift packages and by the box when we were still doing retail sales in our online store.
 The vanilla is delicate and understated, just as it should be so that the quality of the tea leaves are enhanced rather than overwhelmed by the vanilla.

 So it was a logical step for me to sign up for Numi’s Pu’erh Challenge, a two-week commitment to drink pu’erh tea and blog about it.
 How do I like it, how does it make me feel, would I recommend it to others?
 That the challenge fits so well with our site and commitment to the tropics is an additional plus.

 Many of you may be scratching your heads and asking, “What’s pu’erh?”
 You’re not in the minority; pu’ehr is a relative newcomer in the American and European tea scene, though it has been a favorite in China for at least 1700 years.
-Also known as “pu’er” and “po lei” in Cantonese, Pu’erh (pronounced poo-air) is named for a county in southwestern China, below Yunnan province.
+Also known as “pu’er” and “po lei” in Cantonese, Pu’erh (pronounced poo-er) is named for a county in southwestern China, below Yunnan province.
 This region is also considered the birthplace of tea.

 Xishuangbanna and Simao, the region of China where pu’erh is grown, is tropical, though the tea itself is grown in the cool, high mountainous regions.
 The tea bushes, a large leaf variety of Camellia sinensis are hundreds of years old and harvested by ethnic hill tribes.